sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 small integer values.
 The names used in the CDDL data definition and the mapping to the CBOR representation using integer labels is based on the vocabulary of the XML attribute and element names defined in ISO/IEC 19770-2:2015.

-The corresponding CoSWID data definition includes two kinds of augmentation.

-- The explicit definition of types for attributes that are typically stored in the "any attribute" of an ISO-19770-2:2015 in XML representation.
-These are covered in {{model-global-attributes}} and [model-any-element]<!--{{model-any-element}}--> of this document.

-- The inclusion of extension points in the CoSWID data definition that allow for additional uses of CoSWID tags that go beyond the original scope of ISO-19770-2:2015 tags.
-The following extension points are defined in this document:
-  - CoSWID Extension - Used to add new information structures to a CoSWID (defined in {{model-concise-software-identity}}).
-  - Entity Extension - Used to add new new information structures to an entity (defined in {{model-entity}}).
-  - Payload Extension - Used to add new new information structures to a payload, such as new payload resource types (defined in {{model-payload}}).
-  - Evidence Extension - Used to add new new information structures to an evidence, such as new evidence resource types (defined in {{model-evidence}}).

 ## Requirements Notation